 Information for Students:

 The TurnItIn service is used widely on the university campus so students need to be aware of what to do to avoid plagiarism.
 In the first place you need to know how to acknowledge or "cite" the work you have used verbatim in your text.
 There are many citation styles to choose from, usually your lecturer or supervisor will tell you which one to use.
 Such a document exists for the Humanaties on the Open Content web page at UCT.
 You can also ask for help with referencing at the UCT Writing Centre.
-If you want to know more about plagiarism at UCT then you should read the UCT guide on how to avoid plagiarism.
+If you want to know more about plagiarism at UCT then you should read the UCT guide on how to avoid plagiarism below.

 You must always acknowledge the sources that you consulted when preparing your work.
 Failing to acknowledge your sources is regarded as plagiarism.
 Plagiarism is a dishonest act of taking someone else’s ideas, written work, design or research, and presenting it as your own.
 This act is viewed very seriously by UCT and can even lead to expulsion.